dfeng/notes/text-recognition.md

 ### Character Classes

-Inspired (somewhat) by the way FasterRCNN works (first predict *objectness*, then predict the class), I think it might make sense to inject some additional inductive bias into the character classes themselves.
+Inspired (somewhat) by the way FasterRCNN works (first predict *objectness*, then predict the class), I think it might make sense to inject some additional inductive bias into the character classes themselves.ff

 Firstly, we should distinguish between the three broad categories of characters: alphabet, numeric, symbols.
 The main reason for this is because the signature of their presence in a "word" gives lots of information about what kind of "word" we're looking at.